Our article goes over AI photography with you. We explore how artificial intelligence (AI) is changing the world of photography.

 The camera learned what clips you saved and tried to achieve more images or sets like that in the future.
 You could even set priorities for the camera.

-I didn’t think it looked too great if you left the camera in the same position.
-So I didn’t take many photos that were too different.
-So you had to move the camera around to ensure the pictures were new.
+I didn’t think it looked great if you left the camera in the same position, so I didn’t take many photos that were too different.
+You had to move the camera around to ensure the pictures were new.
 I thought the camera quality was lacking.

 But it was an excellent addition to your house if you didn’t want to miss out on precious moments.
 You could capture birthdays, Bar Mitzvahs, and babies’ first steps.
 And you didn’t have to be behind the camera.